List of Euphoria characters: Alexis "Lexi" Howard

 Lexi was born on January 11, 2001.
 She is Rue's childhood best friend, and Cassie's younger sister.
 She spends most of her teenage years in the shadow of her big sister, always feeling like an outsider and an observer of her own life.

-Determined to do more and to finally step into the spotlight, she creates a play in Season 2 and bases it on everything that has happened around her.
-At the same time, she grows closer to Fezco after discovering an unexpected compatibility, including some unusual shared interests (such as the 1986 film Stand by Me).
+Determined to do more and to finally step into the spotlight, she creates a play in the second season, and bases it on everything that has happened around her.
+At the same time, she grows closer to Fezco after discovering an unexpected compatibility, including some unusual, shared interests (such as the 1986 film Stand by Me).